 Jonathan Bate studied at Cambridge and Harvard universities.
 Well known as a biographer, critic, broadcaster and scholar, he is Foundation Professor of Environmental Humanities in Global Futures, the School of Sustainability and the College of Liberal Arts at Arizona State University.
 He is also a Senior Research Fellow of Worcester College Oxford, where he was Provost from 2011 to 2019, and he holds the title of Professor of English Literature in the University of Oxford.
 From 2017 to 2019, he is also Gresham Professor of Rhetoric, delivering six public lectures per year at Gresham College in the City of London.

 His creative works include Being Shakespeare, a one-man play for Simon Callow, which toured nationally and played at the Edinburgh Festival Fringe prior to three West End runs, as well as transfers to New York, Chicago and Trieste; it was described by one critic as a “revelatory theatrical masterpiece”.
-He was consultant curator for the British Museum’s major Shakespeare exhibition for the London 2012 Olympics Festival of Culture, which another reviewer hailed as “the best exhibition I have ever seen”.
+He was consultant curator for the British Museum’s major Round Reading Room exhibition for the London 2012 Olympics Festival of Culture, which another reviewer hailed as “the best exhibition I have ever seen”.

 He is married to the biographer and novelist Paula Byrne, and they have three children.